Monday, March 3, 2025

 Since he was a teenager, my oldest son has disconnected from me for months and years at a time.
 This has been a pattern.
 Meanwhile, I was an emotional wreck wondering when or if I would hear from him again.
 This is a form of manipulation and control.
 Wh

 en he finally reconnects and I ask him why he disconnected, he never has an answer.
 Disconnecting for long periods of time is mental manipulation.
 The Bible says "Do not let the sun go down on your anger," which means deal with issues sooner rather than later.
 Don't put off confronting but some people are weak and afraid.
+If someone disconnects from you and you try to make amends but they are not interested, it is in your best interest to LET THEM GO - no matter who it is.
+Why lose your peace over something you cannot control?

 Do not allow yourself to be imprisoned by another person's immaturity.
 If people don't want to be in relationship with you - no matter who they are - you don't need them in your life.
 Period.
 Let God take care of them while you take care of you.